PhenomenalAjay/RamDetails/README.md

-## Copy the entire line given below and paste this on powershell(run as administrator) to find out RAM details in your pc .
+## Executes the bat file i given in the repo that on your system to get Full Ram Details [ OR ] Copy and paste the given link to on powershell to run it .
-## iwr https://raw.githubusercontent.com/PhenomenalAjay/RamDetails/main/RamDetails.ps1 -OutFile "$env:TEMP\RamDetails.ps1"; & "$env:TEMP\RamDetails.ps1"
+### iwr https://raw.githubusercontent.com/PhenomenalAjay/RamDetails/main/RamDetails.ps1 -OutFile "$env:TEMP\RamDetails.ps1"; & "$env:TEMP\RamDetails.ps1"